FindArticles FindArticles

 FindArticles > News > Entertainment

-OpenAI Tools Will Power Animated Feature ‘Critterz’
+OpenAI Tools to Drive Animated Feature ‘Critterz’

-Last updated: September 9, 2025 9:10 am
+Last updated: October 31, 2025 12:01 am

 SHARE

-OpenAI is moving from the lab to the big screen with Critterz, an animated feature built around the company’s own generative AI stack.
-According to reporting by The Wall Street Journal, the production will lean on OpenAI’s latest language model, often referred to as GPT-5, along with image-generation tools to accelerate everything from story development to visual production.
-The film centers on forest creatures uprooted by a disruptive outsider, positioning the project as both a family adventure and a high-profile test of an AI-first pipeline.
+“OpenAI is moving from the lab to the big screen with ‘Critterz,’ an animated feature built around the company’s own generative AI stack.
+As The Wall Street Journal reported, the production will rely on OpenAI’s most advanced language model, what is commonly referred to as GPT-5, and employ image-generation tools to speed up everything from story and character development to visual production.
+The film follows woodland creatures displaced by an alien intruder, and it’s being groomed as both a family destination and a high-pressure proving ground for an AI-first pipeline.

 Table of Contents

-• How the AI-First Pipeline Will Work
+• How the A.I.-First Pipeline Will Work

 • Budget and Timeline: A Radical Compression